spring-guides/gs-async-method/README.ftl.md

 <#assign project_id="gs-async-method">
-This guide walks you through the steps to create an asynchronous query to Facebook.
+This guide walks you through the steps to create asynchronous queries to Facebook.

 What you'll build
 -----------------

-This will help you scale services to run in the background using Java's [`Future`][] interface.
+You'll build a lookup service that queries Facebook pages and retrieve data through Facebook's Graph API.
+You can scale services to run in the background using Java's [`Future`][] interface.

 What you'll need
 ----------------